 You can use the model test, which is currently available in Norwegian (the other languages will follow).
 Even if you want to be tested in another language, the Norwegian model test will help you to get to know and better assess the individual parts of the test.

 You can also book an online exam preparation online (e.g. via Skype or Zoom) or by phone.
 The preparation includes double lesson (90 minutes) with a native teacher.
 The preparation can also be booked without the exam.
 This has the advantage that you can first find out what level you are at and whether you will take the next possible exam date or whether you would like to take a few more lessons as training first.
-Please contact SkandCert if you are interested in the exam preparation!
-We will then advise you individually to determine together with you in which areas you need support.
+Please contact SkandCert if you are interested in the exam preparation.
+We will advise you individually to determine together with you in which areas you need support.
 In the preparation, you can concentrate on these areas and carry out model exercises for which you will receive feedback.
 Experience has shown, for example, that it is valuable for many candidates to go through and practice the oral part as in the exam situation, as it counts for one third of the overall assessment.
 Support with writing is also very helpful to avoid typical mistakes and to receive phrasing tips.

 The Scandinavian languages (with the exception of Finnish) are Germanic languages, which means that they are closely related to German and English.
 For the German-speaking, level A2 can be reached quite quickly, whereas with the B-level you can score more points in applications and other situations where you need to prove your language skills!

 The universities usually have their own entrance tests: In Norway this is the Bergenstest, in Denmark the Dansk Prøve 2, in Finland the YKI-testi, if you want to study in the local language.
 Also Iceland requires an official proof of your icelandic proficiency.